zavanton123/android-notes/android-internals/20_android_internals.md

 ### SystemServer process
+(note: its name is 'system')

 - starts the main system services (ActivityManagerService, PackageManagerService, WindowManagerService, etc.)

+- registers the system services with the servicemanager

 ### How does it work?
 ActivityManager -> send message to Zygote -> create process App1